eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 MPE is meant for the situation where each note (each voice) is usually sent on a separate channel.
 This is mostly compatible with the distributor modules as described so far.
 However there are a few considerations:

-- The use of MPE on its two "Zones" should not preclude the use of non-MPE functionality of the remaining channels.
+- The use of MPE on its two "Zones" should not preclude the use of non-MPE functionality on the remaining channels.

 - Each MPE Zone has a "Master Channel" for voiced messages intended for every channel (every voice) in the Zone.
 MPE calls these "Zone Messages".
 Care must be taken as to how to merge Zone messages with per-channel messages.
 For example, Pitch Bend at the Zone level might be added to pitch bend at the channel level; or one might supercede the other.
 In many cases, messages on the Master Channel should simply be injected into each of the individual channels: for example the Sustain Pedal message, which might possibly only be found on the Master Channel.
 It is also permitted, though discouraged, for note messages to be sent to a Master Channel.
 A distributor would have to determine how to play these notes, such as redistributing them to existing zone channels.